TokamakUI/Tokamak/README.md

 ## Example code

-An example of a Tokamak component that binds a button to a label, embedded within an existing UIKit app, looks like this:
+An example of a Tokamak component that binds a button to a label looks like
+this:

 ```swift
 import Tokamak